Gmail deliverability issues

 Authentication methods are set up at your email service provider.
 Use the provider's instructions for setting up authentication.
 You will need to set up authentication for each of your sending domains.

-Spammers might send emails that appear to come from your domain (it’s called spoofing), so you need to make Gmail believe that it’s actually you who is sending the email.
-So your emails must pass either the SPF or the DKIM check to be authenticated.
+Spammers might send emails that appear to come from your domain (it’s called spoofing), so you need to make Gmail believe that it’s actually you who is sending the email .So your emails must pass either the SPF or the DKIM check to be authenticated.

-- Publishing a DMARC record for your domain helps you protect it against email spoofing.
+• Publishing a DMARC record for your domain helps you protect it against email spoofing.

-- Publishing an SPF record for your domain prevents spammers from sending unauthorized messages that appear to be from your domain.
+• Publishing an SPF record for your domain prevents spammers from sending unauthorized messages that appear to be from your domain.

 When you send emails only to those people who choose to get and read your emails, they are less likely to mark your emails as spam.
-Also, these people will open your emails more often & click on any links you provide.
+Also, these people will open your emails more often and click on any links you provide.
 ISPs track your open and click-through rates to see if your emails are relevant to the audience or not.

-- Avoid opt-in forms that are checked by default and automatically subscribe someone.
+• Avoid opt-in forms that are checked by default and automatically subscribe someone.

 Let them unsubscribe

-This is only if unsubscribing is easy.
+But this only works if unsubscribing is easy.

-If the email doesn’t have an unsubscribe button or if the process is tough, our only option is to mark it spam to never have to deal with emails from that company again.
+If the email doesn’t have an unsubscribe button or if the process is tough, our only option is to mark it as spam to never have to deal with emails from that company again.

 So always give users a way to unsubscribe from your messages, and make unsubscribing easy.